Measles vaccine: Effectiveness

+Measles vaccination averted 57 million deaths between 2000 and 2022, as per World Health Organization report.

 Measles is common worldwide.
 Although it was declared eliminated from the U.S. in 2000, high rates of vaccination and excellent communication with those who refuse vaccination are needed to prevent outbreaks and sustain the elimination of measles.
 Of the 66 cases of measles reported in the U.S. in 2005, slightly over half were attributable to one unvaccinated teenager who became infected during a visit to Romania.
 This individual returned to a community with many unvaccinated children.
 The resulting outbreak infected 34 people, mostly children and virtually all unvaccinated; three of them were hospitalized.
 The public health response required making almost 5,000 phone calls as part of contact tracing, arranging and performing testing as needed, and arranging emergency vaccination for at-risk people who had had contact with this person.
 Taxpayers and local healthcare organizations likely paid more than US$167,000 in direct costs to contain this one outbreak.
 A major epidemic was averted due to high rates of vaccination in the surrounding communities.

+When addressing the major U.S. measles outbreak in 2019, the Centers for Disease Control and Prevention stated that outbreaks are more likely in areas with pockets of unvaccinated residents.
+However, during the U.S. outbreak beginning in February 2025, the agency declined to publicize their updated expert assessment and forecasting model supporting this conclusion, thereby choosing not to alert clinicians and the public of being at specific risk in areas with low immunization rates.